mcneel/RhinoVR/README.md

 # RhinoVR

-RhinoVR is a Rhino WIP plug-in which uses the HTC Vive or Oculus Rift head-mounted displays to render Rhino viewports in virtual reality.
-This plug-in was created as a sample to show developers how a VR plug-in can be developed for Rhino WIP.
+RhinoVR is a Rhino 7 plug-in which uses the HTC Vive or Oculus Rift head-mounted displays to render Rhino viewports in virtual reality.
+This plug-in was created as a sample to show developers how a VR plug-in can be developed for Rhino 7.

 ![RhinoVR](https://raw.githubusercontent.com/mcneel/RhinoVR/master/images/VillaSavoyeTable.PNG)
 ![RhinoVR](https://raw.githubusercontent.com/mcneel/RhinoVR/master/images/GrasshopperColumnArcade.PNG)

 ## Features

-### In Rhino WIP
+### In Rhino 7
 * Continuous "gaming mode" inner loop.
 * Direct SDK access to stereo imagery from Rhino.
 * New Rhino SDK tools for selecting and picking from VR controllers.